TylerStamand/GravityGunnerGauntlet/Design/DesignDoc.md

 ---

 ## Boss
-Electic based, using the power core to magnetize and electrocute the platforms.
+Electric based, using the power core to magnetize and electrocute the platforms.

 ---